ganltc/pages/content/nfs/quality.rst

 #.
 Preserve ENFILE or EMFILE errno's, now they show up as EIO!

 #.
+Add rate limited printing/logging and make some of the messages rate
+   limited!

+#.
 Add some more data to snap collection.
 We need 'systemctl status'
    output among other things.
 Anything else that would be helpful?
    **snap collection work**